-The first of these approaches is MulTCP.
-This is a single TCP stream that behaves in a manner equivalent to N parallel TCP sessions, where the virtual sessions are evenly distributed in order to achieve the optimal outcome in terms of throughput.
+The first of these approaches is $MulTCP^{[1]}$ , which is a single TCP stream that behaves in a manner equivalent to N parallel TCP sessions, where the virtual sessions are evenly distributed in order to achieve the optimal outcome in terms of throughput.
 The essential changes to TCP are in congestion avoidance mode and the reaction of packet loss.
 In congestion avoidance mode MulTCP increases its congestion window by N segments per RTT, rather than the default of a single segment.
-Upon packet loss MulTCP reduces its window by W/(2N), rather than the default of W/2.
+Upon packet loss, MulTCP reduces its window by W/(2N), rather than the default of W/2.
 MulTCP uses a slightly different version of slow start, increasing its window by 3 segments per received ACK, rather than the default value of 2.

-MulTCP represents a simple change to TCP that does not depart radically from TCP's congestion control algorithm.
-Of course choosing an optimal value for "N" is one where some understanding of the network characteristics would help.
-Too high a value for N and the MulTCP session has a tendency to claim an unfair amount of network capacity, while too small a value for N does not necessarily take full advantage of available network capacity.
-Figure 6 shows MulTCP compared to a simulation of an equivalent number of parallel TCP streams and a single TCP stream (N = 5 in this particular simulation).
+MulTCP represents a simple change to TCP that does not depart radically from the TCP congestion control algorithm.
+Of course when choosing an optimal value for N, some understanding of the network characteristics would help.
+If the value for N is too high, the MulTCP session has a tendency to claim an unfair amount of network capacity, but if the value is too low, it does not necessarily take full advantage of available network capacity.
+Figure 5 shows MulTCP compared to a simulation of an equivalent number of parallel TCP streams and a single TCP stream (N = 5 in this particular simulation).